TONY PIDGLEY CBE is Chairman of the Berkeley Group plc.

-Tony Pidgley is now part of Lord Heseltine's Estate Regeneration Advisory Panel and the Thames Estuary 2050 Growth Commission.
+Tony Pidgley was part of Lord Heseltine's Estate Regeneration Advisory Panel and is a member of the Thames Estuary 2050 Growth Commission.
 His expertise has been used to advise the Mayor on the Outer London Commission and the Government on the disposal of public sector land.
-He is also a trustee of Open City London, a charity that champions architecture education, and President of the London Chamber of Commerce and Industry.
-In 2016, he was nominated New Londoner of the Year in recognition of his contribution to housebuilding across the capital.
+He is President of the London Chamber of Commerce and Industry and in 2016 he was nominated New Londoner of the Year in recognition of his contribution to housebuilding across the capital.

 For latest news visit the Media Centre.